ariapahlavan/ariapahlavan.github.io/src/assets/jobs/markdowns/luminant_ee_intern.md

+[//]: # (Developed a technical specification for an obsolete transformer in collaboration with 4 different engineering teams.)
 My summer project at Luminant Power was to develop a technical specification for an electrical transformer.
 To do so, I broke down the project into three steps: collaboration, research and development.